ksskalikrishna/ksskalikrishna/README.md

 I am an **aspiring Design Verification Engineer** currently working as a **Design Verification Trainee at VLSIguru, Bengaluru**.

-I am pursuing my **B.Tech in Electronics and Communication Engineering (ECE)** with graduation in **2026**.
+I completed my **B.Tech in Electronics and Communication Engineering (ECE)** in **2026** from **Vasireddy Venkatadri Institute of Technology, Guntur, Andhra Pradesh**.
 My current focus is building a strong foundation in **RTL verification, Verilog, SystemVerilog, digital design, and testbench development** through focused training and hands-on practice.

 I am interested in the engineering process behind verifying digital hardware, debugging RTL behavior, developing verification environments, and building reliable and reusable verification solutions.

+### `EXPANDING INTERESTS`

+Beyond hardware verification, I am actively exploring **Artificial Intelligence and its intersection with hardware systems**:

+- **AI & Agentic AI:** Understanding autonomous AI agents, decision-making systems, and their potential applications in verification workflows
+- **RAG (Retrieval-Augmented Generation):** Learning how AI systems retrieve and synthesize information, and exploring its applications in automated documentation and verification assistance
+- **AI-Hardware Co-design:** Interested in how AI accelerators are verified and the role of DV in next-generation AI chips

 ### `CURRENT STATUS`